sxmg0/avi_to_mp4/README.md

 ## How to use
 - Put original videos in src_videos directory
-- Run the program from terminal with `./convert`, converted videos will be in the converted_videos directory.
+- Run the script in terminal with `./convert`, converted videos will be in the converted_videos directory